Yandex Cloud

 5. Type yes and press Enter to confirm the changes.

-You can check the certificate's update and configuration using the management console or this CLI command:
+You can check the edited certificate and its settings using the management console or this CLI command:

 yc certificate-manager certificate get <certificate_name>